Find answers to common questions about our fermented products below. If you have other questions, please email us or give us a call!

 Are there microplastics in the sea salt Real Pickles uses?

 A 2018 study (Kim et al.) examined microplastic content in sea salts, rock salts and lake salts across the world.
 The highest microplastic content was in Asian sea salts, as a result of increased plastic pollution in regional ocean waters.
-Microplastics European sea salts were found at much lower levels – similar to rock salts, and in many cases below concentrations found in rock salts.
+Microplastics in European sea salts were found at much lower levels – similar to rock salts, and in many cases below concentrations found in rock salts.
 In many cases, refined salts had higher concentrations of microplastics than unrefined salts.
 While we have not had our salt brand tested for microplastics, based on results in this paper, we feel confident that our choice to use a high quality unrefined European sea salt minimizes microplastic content in our products.